+Please select the option that best describes your association with the organization/entity:

+- □ Sole Owner

+- □ Joint Owner or Partner

+- □ Independent contractor offering professional services

+- □ Shareholder

+- □ Board member

-Name: Date:/ Organi zation/Entity: Please select the option that best describes your association with the organization/entity: Sole Owner Joint Owner or Partner Independent contractor offering professional services Shareholder Board member qualification qu ertification will be used to determine the whether the above-listed individual, organization, or entity es as an equity eligible contractor under Section 1-10 of the Illinois Power Agency Act (20 ILCS 1-10) as amended by Public Act 102-0662.
-Under this provision, a business that is majority-owned ible persons or a non-profit or cooperative organization that is majority-governed by eligible persons es as an equity eligible contractor.
-Persons identifying as one of the following qualify as an eligible offering personal services as an independent contractor. you un cking a box and signing below, you certify that the information provided is true and complete and that derstand that this document will be used for state government purposes.
-Please select the category ich you qualify: I have graduated from or am a current or former participant in the Clean Jobs Workforce Network Program, the Clean Energy Contractor Incubator Program, the Illinois Climate Works Preapprenticeship Program, Returning Residents Clean Jobs Training Program, or the Clean Energy Primes Contractor Accelerator Program, and the solar training pipeline and multi-cultural jobs program created in paragraphs (a)(1) and (a)(3) of Section 16-108.21 of the Public Utilities Act.
-I am a graduate of or am currently enrolled in the foster care system.
-I have been convicted of a crime and was incarcerated for that conviction.
-My primary residence is located in an equity investment eligible community, as defined by Section 1-10 of the Illinois Power Agency Act (20 ILCS 3855/1-10) and amended by Public Act 102-0662. - would like the Illinois Power Agency to treat this attestation and the information therein as ential, please check the box below.
-Please keep the information attested to above confidential and do not release it without my written permission.
-I certif y that I have personal knowledge of the above information and that it is true and correct.
+This certification will be used to determine the whether the above-listed individual, organization, or entity qualifies as an equity eligible contractor under Section 1-10 of the Illinois Power Agency Act (20 ILCS 3855/1-10) as amended by Public Act 102-0662.
+Under this provision, a business that is majority-owned by eligible persons or a non-profit or cooperative organization that is majority-governed by eligible persons qualifies as an equity eligible contractor.
+Persons identifying as one of the following qualify as an eligible person offering personal services as an independent contractor.

+By checking a box and signing below, you certify that the information provided is true and complete and that you understand that this document will be used for state government purposes.
+Please select the category for which you qualify:

+- □ I have graduated from or am a current or former participant in the Clean Jobs Workforce Network Program, the Clean Energy Contractor Incubator Program, the Illinois Climate Works Preapprenticeship Program, Returning Residents Clean Jobs Training Program, or the Clean Energy Primes Contractor Accelerator Program, and the solar training pipeline and multi-cultural jobs program created in paragraphs (a)(1) and (a)(3) of Section 16-108.21 of the Public Utilities Act. - $\hfill\square$ I am a graduate of or am currently enrolled in the foster care system. - $\hfill\square$ I have been convicted of a crime and was incarcerated for that conviction. - □ My primary residence is located in an equity investment eligible community, as defined by Section 1-10 of the Illinois Power Agency Act (20 ILCS 3855/1-10) and amended by Public Act 102-0662.

+If you would like the Illinois Power Agency to treat this attestation and the information therein as confidential, please check the box below.

+□ Please keep the information attested to above confidential and do not release it without my written permission.

+I certify that I have personal knowledge of the above information and that it is true and correct.

 Printed Name:

-Signature: Date/
+Signature: Date //

 TO BE COMPLETED BY THE APPROVED VENDOR

-understanding that this information will be use rtification as an equity eligible contractor, I attest to ed for state government purposes and that knowingly esult in denial of the application or other consequences, ainst an applicant Approved Vendor.
+As the applying Approved Vendor seeking certification as an equity eligible contractor, I attest to understanding that this information will be used for state government purposes and that knowingly providing false or misleading information may result in denial of the application or other consequences, including possible Program disciplinary action against an applicant Approved Vendor.

 Printed Name:

 Authorized Vendor Signature:

-Date: / /
+Date: //